 With shopping cart abandonment rates hovering at around 67%, many ecommerce platforms are loading up their carts with payment options, like Apple Pay and Google Wallet.

 And a growing number of DTC sites are offering “buy now, pay later” (BNPL) options for their expensive products.
 One of the leaders in this space is Australian-based Afterpay.
-Like most BNPL services, Afterpay divides up a customer’s purchase into several installment payments that are charged to the customer’s credit card over time.
+Like most BNPL services, Afterpay divides up a customer’s purchase into several instalment payments that are charged to the customer’s credit card over time.

 5. DTC Envelopes Completely New Categories

 For example, breast pumps.
 Breast pump DTC company Haakaa has seen rapid growth due to a highly-regarded product.
 Intimate knowledge of their target demographic.
-And highly-effective influencer marketing.
+And highly effective influencer marketing.
 But also because they were one of the first breast pump brands to focus on DTC over retail.

 Tacklife, a DTC company that sells power tools, is another example of this DTC trend.
 Power tools are the exact type of heavy, bulky product category that’s ideal for trying and buying at a physical store.
-But as Tacklife is proving, there’s a market for people that want to buy tools online.
+But as Tacklife is proving, there’s a market for people who want to buy tools online.

 6. Social Media Shopping Goes Mainstream